tinify/wordpress-plugin/readme.txt

 3. Bulk compress existing images after installing the plugin or when additional sizes have to be compressed.
 4. Show progress while bulk compressing (selection from) media library.
 5. Bulk compress complete media library.

+== FAQ ==

+= Q: I don't recall uploading 500 photos this month but my limit is already reached.
+How is this number calculated? =
+A: When you upload an image to your website, Wordpress will create different sized versions of it (see Settings > Media).
+The plugin will compress each of these sizes, so when you have 100 images and 5 different sizes you will do 500 compressions.

+= Q: What happens to the compressed images when I uninstall the plugin? =
+A: When you remove the TinyPNG plugin all your compressed images will remain compressed.

+= Q: Is there a file size limit? =
+A: No. There are no limitations on the size of the images you want to compress.

+= Q: What happens when I reach my monthly compression limit? =
+A: Everything will keep on working, but newly uploaded images will not be compressed.
+Of course we encourage everyone to sign up for a full subscription.

 == Changelog ==